Sameness Entices, but Novelty Enchants in Fanfiction Online: Discussion

 \section{Discussion}

 Traditional theories suggest that people like things with a balance of familiarity and surprise.
-Our findings from the fanfiction community contradict this: people, in general, are repelled by novelty and tend to stay with the familiar.
-On rare occasions, however, extreme novelties gain huge attention and success.
+Our findings from the fanfiction community further develops these theories by disentangling two metrics for success: attraction and enjoyment.
+Attraction is found to follow a U-shaped curve (with a decreasing trend) while enjoyment follows an inverted U-shaped curve (with an increasing trend).